python-pillow/docker-images/README.md

-#Docker images for the test infrastructure.
+# Docker Images for the Pillow Test Infrastructure.

 ## Getting Started